Towards Foundation Models for 3D Vision: How Close Are We?: Related Work

-Concurrent work BLINK~\cite{fu2024blink} collects human performance data on a set of tasks.
+BLINK~\cite{fu2024blink} evaluates on a diverse set of tasks.
 Some of the tasks are in 3D (\textit{e.g.,} relative depth), while others are in 2D (\textit{e.g.,} IQ test).
 In contrast to BLINK, our paper focuses entirely on 3D, covering more 3D tasks such as keypoint detection and including more challenging samples with geometric perturbations.
-Moreover, BLINK evaluates human performance with only 2 subjects (the coauthors), whereas our benchmark evaluates human performance with 162 subjects in depth estimation, 109 subjects in camera pose estimation, 449 subjects in VQA, and 143 subjects in keypoint matching.
-Our large sample size helps us discover statistically significant differences between models and humans.
+Moreover, BLINK evaluates human performance on only 2 subjects (the coauthors), whereas we evaluate human performance with 162 subjects in depth estimation, 109 subjects in camera pose estimation, 449 subjects in VQA, and 143 subjects in keypoint matching.
+The large sample size of our \benchmarkname\ helps us discover statistically significant differences between models and humans.

-A high-level comparison between this work and previous benchmarks is presented in~\cref{{tab:benchmark_comparison}}.